kennedyopokuasare/IBM_datascience/README.md

 Below is a visualisation of crimes in the San Francisco Crimes dataset.
 Markers are clustered together.
 Click a cluster expand to show the markers within the cluster.
 ![San Fracisco Crimes data](./img/san_franscisco_crimes_data_with_grouped_markers.png)

 Here, we see a choropleth showing annual imigration to Canada from various countries.
+The top countries with immigration to Canada are China and India.
+The black coloured countries do not have any imigration data, or the countries names in the GeoJSON and the dataset do not match.
+Folium can also configured to show a specified colour when data is not available.

 ![Canada Immigration data](./img/canada_imigration_choropleth.png)

 This plot visualizes Autombile sales per vehicle type in the United States during recession and non recession periods.
+During non recession periods, car sales are generally high, with sports and esecutive cars having the highest sales.
+The car sales drastically declines during recession periods with sports cars saled being the most affected.

 ![Vehicle sale during recession and non recession](./img/Vehicle_sales_during_recession_and_non_recession.png)